majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ## References

-For details about the agents, refer to the
-[upstream repository _agentMET4FOF_](https://github.com/bangxiangyong/agentMET4FOF)
+For details about the agents, please refer to the [upstream repository _agentMET4FOF_](https://github.com/bangxiangyong/agentMET4FOF)